wswwfhrace-ops/wsw-race-record-bot/README.md

 # wsw-race-record-bot

+Update the config file.
+The error channel is to help me check what went wrong.

+File structure
+wsw-race-record-bot/
+  ├──wsw-race-record-bot-server-integration.py
+  ├──config.cfg
+  └──demos/
+      ├── (contains demos)
+      └── Backup_DBs/ (main_db and backups)

+Run the program for the first time.
+There will be an error.
+There will be 3 files created in the Backup_DBs' folder. only keep the db.sqlite file.
-Remember to change the channel id and the output_path.
+Rename it to main_db.sqlite and rerun the program.
-Dont change my channel id or the errorlog channel id. it is to check if it is working fine

-One will also need to add the token.txt file themselves

-Run the program once.
-It will download a db.sqlite file. and the code will get stuck somewhere.
-Just end the program and rename the db.sqlite file to main_db.sqlite

 Most of the code was written by Ai.